websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 The Layout Elements section contains two Fragments:

-* *Container*: A Fragment that can contain Rows.
-Each Section you add fills the width of the page.
-A Section can contain multiple stacked Rows.
+* *Container*: A Fragment where you can place content that fills the width of the page.
-* *Grid*: A Fragment containing a set of columns where Fragments or Widgets can be added.
-A Row can be nested inside another Row to create more complex layouts.
+* *Grid*: A Fragment containing a set of Modules (columns) where other Fragments or Widgets can be added.
+You can nest a Grid inside another Grid to create a more complex layout.
 For more information, [Configuring the Grid Fragment](./building-content-pages.md#configuring-the-grid-fragment).

     ![The Layouts panel contains layouts for organizing Fragments.](content-pages-overview/images/03.png)